+The current table represents the marginals of the single SVs for the unbiased simulated population, and, therefore, the single proportions sum up to 100% for every line.
+To make this point more clearly, we change the table labeling from “proportions” to “marginals”.

 Table 1 anchors much of the method description, but it is hard to decipher.

 Each SV has three levels

 What does “level” mean in this context?
 I'm not clear as to whether it means something like a demographic category (e.g., black vs. white ethnicity) or what the manuscript refers to as “performance” (1 = above, 2 = average, 3 = below)?

+With the term “levels”, something like demographic or socio-economic category is addressed.
+This point should be more clear now, since we now use concrete SVs like “eduction” instead of SV1, SV2 and SV3.

 The next paragraph refers to “3 x 3 x 3 = 27 strata”, but this description is at odds with the structure of three SVs, each with three levels, which would lead to 3 x 3 = 9 strata or joint categories.

+Since we use three SVs, we have 3x3x3=27 strata

 Part of the reason why Table 1 is confusing is that it combines information on both structure (in the table margins) and distribution (in the cells).